Rules

 When the tracker reaches a number that matches an initiative belonging to a character/monster, then that entity gets to take an action.
 From time to time, players, NPCs and monsters will end up sharing the same initiative order; thus, tie-breakers on a d20 are used with the lowest value going first.
 Of course the API in Roll20 will manage this mechanism automatically.

-When taking that action, the combatant will calculate its cool-down period, typically around the value of 10, but it can vary based on several factors, such as weapon speed, casting time, skills, stats, and die rolls.
+After taking that action, the combatant will calculate its cool-down period, typically around the value of 10, but it can vary based on several factors, such as weapon speed, casting time, skills, stats, and die rolls.
 However, again, the API will manage most of this.
 Nonetheless, depending on the character, choice of actions and luck, certain characters might have one or two more actions than others during a combat; however, normally it will be close to even.

 Below are a list of actions with the cool-down values: